 You should add about 20% to your maximum load.
 That way, your unit won't suffer the abuse of running nonstop at full power.
 In our example, you'd probably want at least a 7,000-watt generator.
 If you think you would ever want to run even more items, factor that into your calculations.

 Some people ask how to size a generator for a 50-amp RV or a 30-amp RV.
 That's the wrong way to go about it.

-A 50-amp RV requires a 12,000-watt generator to power everything at 240 volts and a 6,000-watt generatorat at 120 volts.
+A 50-amp RV requires a 12,000-watt generator to power everything at 240 volts and a 6,000-watt generator at 120 volts.
 Your RV may not have enough physical space to contain that large of a generator.
-That's why you should always start with physical dimensions and then figure out how much you realistically need to power at one time by adding up wattages.
+That's why you should always start with physical dimensions and then figure out how much you really need to power at one time by adding up wattages.

 RV Generator Fuel Type